 #3 Dust Collectors

-The TV mount, picture frames, computer printer, keyboards, and remotes are great dust collectors.
+The TV mount, picture frames, computer printer, keyboards, and remotes are mega dust collectors.
 Use a microfiber rag that you've sprayed lightly with vinegar to banish it all.
 Vinegar isn't electrostatically charged, so dust will take longer to return to that spot.

 #4 Drawer Organizers

 Crumbs and dirt love those little compartments.
-Suck them up with a handy vac, or spray with vinegar and wipe away with a rag.
+Suck them up with a handy vac or spray with vinegar and wipe away with a rag.

 #5 Ice Maker

-Old ice absorbs food odors, so it's a good idea to clean and sanitize the whole system every once in a while.
+Old ice absorbs food odors, so it's a good idea to clean and sanitize the whole system once in a while.
 Stop the machine from making more ice, pull out the ice bin, and dump the ice.

 Wash the bin and ice maker with vinegar, or put the bin in the dishwasher if your manual says it's safe to do so.
 Wipe the ice maker with a dry rag to remove moisture.